Want more relevant content? Let us know what year you will graduate high school.

 Part of the high school experience is about a student developing interests and learning what they’re passionate about.
 Another key aspect of high school is preparing for college.
 With proper planning, high schoolers can accomplish both through their choices in extracurricular activities.

-Freshman Year: Freshman year is a student’s opportunity to join multiple clubs across different fields of interest both in and out of the school environment.
+Freshman Year: Freshman year is a student’s opportunity to join multiple clubs across different fields of interest, both in and out of the school environment.
 Students with an interest in music and athletics should try out for the band or sports teams.
-If there is a cause a student has shown an interest in, they should seek out volunteer opportunities related to it.
+If there is a cause a student is passionate about, they should seek out volunteer opportunities related to it.

 Sophomore Year: During sophomore year, students should begin narrowing the focus of their extracurricular activities, focusing their time on the activities most meaningful to them.
 If there is something a student is extremely passionate about but has no outlet for, they should start a group or organization to support that interest.
 Students should also consider potential future leadership opportunities in the extracurricular activities that they’re involved in.
 Much like colleges want to admit well-rounded students, they want to admit leaders.